Pepijnvdliefvoort/poe-flip-tool/README.md

 ## 🎮 Usage

 ### Basic Workflow
-1. **Configure Trade Pairs**: Use the config panel on the right to add/remove currency pairs (e.g., Divine → Chaos)
+1. **Configure Trade Pairs**: Use the compact config panel on the right to add/remove currency pairs (e.g., Divine → Chaos)
+2. **Mark Hot Trades**: Toggle the 🔥/❄️ icon to mark trades you want to monitor closely - hot trades get visual highlighting
-2. **Load Market Data**: Click "Load Cached" to fetch current market listings
+3. **Load Market Data**: Click "Load Cached" to fetch current market listings
-3. **Analyze Results**: View best rates, average prices, stock levels, and seller information
+4. **Analyze Results**: View best rates, average prices, stock levels, account names, and whisper messages
+5. **Copy Whisper**: Click any whisper message to copy it to clipboard for quick seller contact
-4. **Collapse/Expand**: Use the expand/collapse buttons to manage visibility
+6. **Collapse/Expand**: Use the expand/collapse buttons to manage visibility of trade details

 ### API Endpoints